sshar278/ser594_23fc_project/project_proposal_revised.md

 Data Used:
 Voter Turnout: Data on total ballots cast and turnout rates across states.
 Data I plan to use for the next milestone:
-Eligibility Data: Metrics on non-citizens, incarcerated individuals, and probation ineligibility for an understanding of voter participation limits.
+Eligibility Data: Metrics on non-citizens, probation ineligibility for an understanding of voter participation limits.

-Data is sourced directly from official websites to ensure compliance with usage restrictions and data reliability.
-Links to official dataset repositories are prioritized, ensuring complaince with any sort of licensing agreeements.
+Data is sourced directly from official websites to ensure compliance with usage restrictions.Links to official dataset repositories are prioritized, ensuring complaince with any sort of licensing agreeements.
 After downloading, each dataset is subjected to a structured data-cleaning process within a wf_dataprocessing.py , where missing values are addressed, formats are standardized, and fields are aligned to enable merging of the datasets, this is something that can further set the stage for a classification or a regression problem.
-These steps culminate in a unified data structure compatible with the project’s predictive modeling needs, allowing for an accurate and cohesive analysis.
+These steps culminate in a unified data structure compatible with the project’s predictive modeling needs, allowing for an accurate analysis.

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX